nojanath/SublimeKSP/README.md

 * Available in Package Control, which supports automatic updates
 * Updates to the syntax highlighting
 * Support for Creator Tools GUI Designer
-* default_syntax.py has been removed, since this can be set elsewhere
+* `default_syntax.py` has since been removed, since this can be set elsewhere
 * See the [Added Features](https://github.com/nojanath/SublimeKSP/wiki/Added-Features) section of the [Wiki](https://github.com/nojanath/SublimeKSP/wiki) for more information

 ### Installation